 Katie: Every album is a different stage of their journey and I love that.
 They're not afraid to make music they love and not follow trends.
 I also love their grounded attitude and hardworking ethics as well as how they get involved and interact with their fans.

 Have you ever seen them live?

 Yes!
-Three times in 2012 in London and I will be seeing them again on November 19.
+Three times in 2012 in London and I will be seeing them again on the 19th November.
 They give their all for every single performance; it's the best atmosphere for any live gig I've ever been to.
 It's like a reunion of friends celebrating music alongside the band.
 This one time they invited all their fans to be backing singers on stage, it had me in stitches.